 Possible causes of lower back and testicular pain include lumbar spondylolisthesis, epididymitis, kidney stones, and more.
 A doctor can diagnose the cause of the pain and advise on suitable treatments.

 In this article, we discuss some possible causes of lower back and testicle pain.
-We also cover when to see a doctor.
+We also cover when to consult a doctor.

-Lumbar spondylolisthesis is a condition in which one of the vertebrae in the lower part of the spine, called the lumbar region, slips out of place.
-Spondylolisthesis can occur due to injuries, repetitive strain on the spine, or general wear and tear as a person gets older.
+Lumbar spondylolisthesis is a condition in which one of the vertebrae, which is one of the small bones comprising the backbone, in the lower part of the spine, or lumbar region, slips out of place.
+Spondylolisthesis can occur due to injuries, repetitive strain on the spine, or general wear and tear as someone gets older.

 Lumbar spondylolisthesis can cause lower back pain if the slipped vertebra places pressure on one of the spinal nerves.
 This pain can sometimes radiate down to the testicles or legs.